AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 a dereference of the name provides a constant view [redundant: , even if the object is of an access-to-variable type].

-In the Moved state, the name is unusable for either reading or writing.
+In the Moved state, the name is unusable for reading (although the name itself can be assigned to).

 In the Borrowed state, the name is unusable for writing, observing and borrowing (see below).